baumrock/RockPageBuilder/README.md

 ## Benefits using RockMatrix

+Benefits for users

 * You will get a lot more flexibility for your page layouts
 * You will get a lot cleaner user interfaces with less other plugins or workarounds, eg: https://user-images.githubusercontent.com/6616448/178727428-c4c72906-ad57-45cf-ac82-49320edb3b99.png

+Technical benefits (compared to other solutions and workarounds)

 * You will get cleaner code (OOP)
+* Since all blocks are ProcessWire Pages under the hood they are super easy to handle via API or via RockMigrations

 ## RockMatrix vs. RepeaterMatrix